 According to the large history file, the Jaguar was first owned by a Surrey film studios so would be great to trace more information about this.
 It was then owned by several car collectors and then only covering low miles thereafter.
 Contained within the file are many invoices totalling £1000’s spread over many years, including old MOT and tax discs.

-Deposit required at the end of sale with the balance due on or before day of collection.
+Deposit required at the end of auction with balance paid on before day of collection

 1946 Austin 8